Zendesk Closes Tickets but Can't Tie a Fort Worth Support Case to the Serial It's About

 Exactly what you get

 You get a helpdesk where every ticket knows its product.
 A field-failure case links to the serial's build history, lot, and warranty, support engineers see related failures across units, and a cluster of complaints escalates to quality before it becomes a recall.
-Connect it to your ERP for traceability, your CRM (Customer Relationship Management) for account context, and feed failure trends into business intelligence dashboards so quality sees the pattern early.
+Connect it to your ERP for traceability, your CRM (Customer Relationship Management) for account context, and feed failure trends into business intelligence (BI) dashboards so quality sees the pattern early.

 How to choose a developer in Fort Worth